Trevor-Warthman/Trevor-Warthman.github.io/trevor-homepage/README.md

 ### Github pages
 with gh-pages branch is created/updated by the deploy.sh script, working in conjuction with an ssh key I believe, to get this site onto the deployment branch.

+### Production
+This website is deployed at https://trevor-warthman.github.io/